Trinity (nuclear test): 100-ton test

 Because there would be only one chance to carry out the test correctly, Bainbridge decided that a rehearsal should be carried out to allow the plans and procedures to be verified, and the instrumentation to be tested and calibrated.
-Oppenheimer was initially skeptical but gave permission, and later agreed that it contributed to the success of the Trinity test.
+Oppenheimer was initially skeptical but gave permission, and he later agreed that it contributed to the success of the Trinity test.